lovisalittbrand/Applied_Bioinformatics/Junk/README.md

 # Junk

-This folder contains files that were not used in the report but that we still want to keep
+This folder contains files and folders that were not used in the report but that we still want to keep